With diverse foliage textures and colors, these Best Ferns for Containers provide interest in shady spaces!

 USDA Zones: 8 – 11

-The New Zealand tree fern is similar to its cousin Dicksonia Antarctica, a slow-growing plant with lush fronds spread above a thick trunk like other ferns; it prefers a shady environment for optimal growth.
-Its almost black trunk complements the fine bright green foliage.
+The New Zealand tree fern is similar to its cousin Dicksonia Antarctica.
+Like other ferns, it is a slow-growing plant with lush fronds spread above a thick trunk.
+For optimal growth, it prefers a shady environment.
+Its almost black trunk complements the fine, bright green foliage.

 It can grow up to 20 feet tall in the wild but around 5 feet in a container.
 So choose a large pot and keep it in a spot that receives partial sun and minimal wind.
 It’s not very cold-hardy and requires moderate temperatures to thrive.